 Many states offer grant programs for adults returning to the classroom.
 Here are two examples of state-specific options:

 - Indiana’s Adult Student Grant.
 Indiana’s You Can.
 Go Back. initiative offers adult grants to go back to school which cover up to $2,000 in educational expenses.
 You’ll need to fill out the FAFSA and a separate Adult Student Grant application.

 - First Generation Matching Grant (FGMG).
 As a first-generation student Florida resident, you might qualify for the full FGMG amount of your education expenses.
 To qualify for FGMG, you must attend a Florida state university or Florida public community college.
-Other requirements apply.
+Other eligibility requirements apply.

 If you aren’t a resident of Florida or Indiana, your state likely offers grant opportunities for its residents who are returning to school.
-You can easily access these state programs through the National Association of Student Financial Aid Administrators.
+You can easily access these state grants through the National Association of Student Financial Aid Administrators.

 Scholarships for adults returning to college